 The Medicines Manufacturing Innovation Centre is a collaboration between CPI, University of Strathclyde, UKRI, Scottish Enterprise and founding industry partners, AstraZeneca and GSK.
-Located in Glasgow, Scotland, and due to open in 2021, this unique, state-of-the-art facility will offer transformative solutions in small molecule and fine chemical manufacturing.
+Located in Glasgow, Scotland, and due to open in early 2022, this unique, state-of-the-art facility will offer transformative solutions in small molecule and fine chemical manufacturing.

 The team are already busy engaging with industry, and currently have two ‘Grand Challenge’ projects underway, one led by the University of Strathclyde and the other led by CPI.
 These projects will migrate into the centre upon its completion.
 Leading the Medicines Manufacturing Innovation Centre is Dave Tudor, Dave joined CPI as Managing Director of the centre in 2018 and since his appointment he has been building a dedicated team of highly skilled, multi-disciplinary employees to drive activity forward.